sleepingkingstudios/incunabulum/campaigns/wellspring/adventures/index.md

 24 Serpent
 : [The Silverstone Theater Mystery](./the-silverstone-theater-mystery): Py discovers a strange magical anomaly in the theater's basement.
 The party confronts a librarian in the Arcane Order who has been asking odd questions.
+: ???: Roya discovers a strange rune in the Fortress Ruins beneath the Market District.
+Mo translates it as a distorted Infernal rune for "the hunt".

+25 Serpent
+: [The Silverstone Theater Mystery](./the-silverstone-theater-mystery): Now calling themselves the Silverstone Players, the party joins the Delver's Guild and attends a fundraiser hosted by the scandalous retired adventurer Dame Luciana Savindar.
+: ???: At the fundraiser for the Delver's Guild, one of the patrons mentions a secret gathering for those interested in the "darker" aspects of magic.

 ---